sighupio/fury-kubernetes-monitoring/README.md

 2. Execute `furyctl vendor -H` to download the packages

 3. Inspect the download packages under `./vendor/katalog/monitoring`.

-4. Define a `kustomization.yaml` that includes the `./vendor/katalog/monitoring` directory as resource.

 To deploy the packages to your cluster, define a `kustomization.yaml` with the following content: